dwwatson1/MechaCar_Statistical_Analysis/README.md

 * summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

+Next, we needed to conduct a t-test to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch and then t-tests for each manufacturing lots

 ## Study Design: MechaCar vs Competition

 * Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.